 How long will it take to get my permit?

-Please allow at least 6 to 8 weeks for review of all permit requests.
+Please allow at least 4 to 6 weeks for initial review of all permit requests.
 Review times will vary depending on the complexity of the project and available Valley Water staff resources.

 If the application is incomplete or requires clarification, Valley Water staff will notify the Applicant to obtain the additional information necessary to process your application.
 If additional information or revisions are required, it may result in additional review time.